arkhan19/Notes/README.md

 # Notes
-## Step by Step Notes for various dev tools.
+## Reference Notes for You-Know-Who